Project-Books/book-project/README.md

 ### Access site

 After following the instructions for running the app above, go to `localhost:8080`.
-Then, log in with the details below:
+Log in with the details below:
 - Username: `user`
 - Password: `password`

 ### Fixing Lombok errors

-You may find lots of errors for things like the log statements, or the entities not having constructors.
+You may find many errors for things like the log statements, or the entities not having constructors.
-You can find instructions on how to fix this for IntelliJ and Eclipse in our [troubleshooting wiki page](https://github.com/knjk04/book-project/wiki/Troubleshooting).
+You can find instructions on how to fix these errors for IntelliJ and Eclipse in our [troubleshooting wiki page](https://github.com/knjk04/book-project/wiki/Troubleshooting).
-Other common errors and solutions are also in the troubleshooting page.
+Other common errors and solutions are in the troubleshooting page.

 ### Access database